CLIOPATRA: Extracting Private Information from LLM Insights: Methodology

-However, as explained earlier, it may not be readily apparent from a regex search which cluster summary contains the target user's chat and which disease they have.
-This could be because the summary obfuscates the target user's identity (e.g., ``90-year-old man'' to ``elderly man'') or changes the disease's name (e.g., ``pyelonephritis'' to ``kidney infection'').
-Nevertheless, identifying information might still be present, e.g., in the form of pronouns (he/she), and even when the disease is not revealed in the cluster summary, it may contain other information (e.g., other symptoms) crucial in identifying the disease that the user has, all of which can be leveraged by a more advanced adversary.
-To that end, we use a powerful LLM, Claude Sonnet 4.5, to extract private information from the list of cluster summaries by providing it with context about the \clio system, public information about the target user, and the information-extraction task to perform.
+However, as explained earlier, it may not be readily apparent from a regex search which cluster summary contains the target user's chat and which disease they have due to rephrasing.
+Nevertheless, identifying information might still be present and even when the disease is not revealed in the cluster summary, it may contain other information (e.g., other symptoms) crucial in identifying the disease that the user has, all of which can be leveraged by a more advanced adversary.
+To that end, we use a powerful LLM, Claude Sonnet 4.5, to extract private information from the list of cluster summaries.
 We call this the ``LLM Attack'' and refer readers to Appendix~\ref{app:attack_prompts} for the exact prompt we use.

-\descr{Making \attack Stealthy.} Currently, after the poison is injected and clustered with the target, the cluster summary includes overt identifiers (age and gender) that the adversary uses to identify the poison cluster.
-Although we find that the built-in privacy auditor is ineffective at detecting this privacy leakage (see Section~\ref{sec:mitigations}), in theory, more robust algorithms and human inspectors could be used to identify and filter PII leakage from cluster summaries.
-To circumvent this, an adversary might want to ensure that the cluster summaries are stealthy, i.e., they should remain detectable by the adversary without containing overt identifiers.

-We achieve this goal by making a minor modification to the prompt injections in the poison to omit mentioning the age and gender, while including a random numerical identifier only known to the adversary in the cluster summary (see Appendix~\ref{app:stealthy_attack}).
-This numerical identifier can then be used by the adversary to identify the poison cluster while ensuring that the cluster summary does not contain overt identifiers.

-\descr{Extending \attack.} Although we present a proof of concept attack here, \attack is flexible and can be extended to accomodate additional adversarial goals.
-First, in practice, de-duplication methods might reduce the multiplicity of the poison chat present in the system.
-We emphasize that the \clio design \emph{does not} include these methods.
-Nevertheless, this can be circumvented by paraphrasing the components of the poison, thus evading potential de-duplication methods.

-Furthermore, in practice, the sensitive information in the target chat may not always persist in the facet or the poisons may not correctly cluster with the target chat.
-Here, we assume that the adversary always makes a prediction, falling back onto the baseline whenever necessary.
-However, \attack can be modified to enable the adversary to abstain from guessing thus improving the adversary's confidence in the predictions it makes.
-In our experiments, we find that when the adversary abstains from guessing, its precision is in fact exactly 100\%, i.e., the adversary can be absolutely confident about their predictions if it does not fallback onto the baseline.

-Lastly, dataset sampling might reduce the multiplicity of poison chats present in the system.
-In this case, the adversary can insert more than $\overline{C} - 1$ copies of the poison in the system.
-Although this would reduce the average attack success probability, the adversary can abstain from guessing as mentioned earlier.
-Therefore, in the (non-negligble) event that $\overline{C} - 1$ copies of the poison and the target are sampled by \clio, the adversary can confidently extract private information.